benmarwick/ctv-archaeology/README.md

 -	See the [Environmetrics](http://cran.r-project.org/web/views/Environmetrics.html) task view for more.

 **Dating**
 -    Radiocarbon dates can be calibrated using [Bchron](http://cran.rstudio.com/web/packages/Bchron/index.html) with various calibration curves (including user generated ones); also does Age-depth modelling, relative sea level rate estimation incorporating time uncertainty in polynomial regression models; and non-parametric phase modelling via Gaussian mixtures as a means to determine the activity of a site (and as an alternative to the Oxcal function SUM).
+Some of these methods can also be found in [rcarbon](https://github.com/ahb108/rcarbon).
 -    Bayesian age-depth modelling of radiocarbon dates is also available in [Bacon](http://chrono.qub.ac.uk/blaauw/bacon.html), and [clam](http://chrono.qub.ac.uk/blaauw/) contains functions for "classical", non-Bayesian age-depth modelling.
 These are not R packages, but [clam](https://github.com/SimonGoring/clam) has been packaged for easy use.
 -    The [roxcal](https://github.com/MartinHinz/roxcal) package allows you to use R to connect to a local installation of the OxCal software to calibrate radiocarbon dates and a variety of other OxCal operations.
 -    Various R functions for Luminescence Dating data analysis are in the [Luminescence](http://cran.rstudio.com/web/packages/Luminescence/index.html) package (including radial plotting) and in the [numOSL](https://cran.r-project.org/web/packages/numOSL/index.html) package, includingequivalent dose calculation, annual dose rate determination, growth curve fitting, decay curve decomposition, statistical age model optimization, and statistical plot visualization.